gridgentoo/inspektor-gadget/docs/local-gadget.md

 foo              380299  nc               TCP    ::               4242    .R...
 0
 ```

-The previous output was trigged using the following test container:
+The previous output was triggered using the following test container:

 ```bash
 $ docker run -it --rm --name foo busybox /bin/sh -c "nc -l -p 4242"
 ```

 In case of need, we can specify the ports we want to monitor:

 ```bash
 $ sudo local-gadget trace bind --ports 4242
 ```